Faculty of Environment, Society and Design

 * School of Landscape Architecture.

-Staff are involved both in the teaching of a wide range of courses within the academic programmes of the University and are all actively involved in research.
+Staff are involved both in teaching a wide range of courses within the academic programmes of the University and in carrying out research in their areas of expertise.

 Postgraduate student supervision is one of the Faculty's key strengths and increasingly, graduating students are carrying their research through to formal refereed publication.